Rino Matsuike

 Rino Matsuike (/'ɹiːnoʊ mætsu'iːkeɪ/ REE-noh-_-mat-soo-EE-kay; 松生 理乃, /ja/; born October 10, 2004) is a Japanese figure skater.
-She is a four-time ISU Grand Prix medalist (two silver, two bronze) and finished fifth at the 2022 Four Continents Championships, winning a small bronze medal for her free skate.
+She is a five-time ISU Grand Prix medalist (two silver, three bronze) and finished fifth at the 2022 Four Continents Championships, winning a small bronze medal for her free skate.
 She is also the 2022 International Challenge Cup champion.

 On the junior level, she is the 2020–21 Japanese junior national champion and the 2019 JGP Latvia bronze medalist.

 Personal life

 Matsuike was born on October 10, 2004, in Nagoya.
 After graduating from Chukyo High School, she enrolled into Chukyo University in 2021, where she currently studies at the Department of Sports Management.
 She has also studied Korean as a second language at the university.

 Career

 Early career

 Matsuike began skating in 2012 at the age of eight.
 A fan of Mao Asada, Matsuike then joined the Nagoya Sports Center to train under Asada's former coaches, Machiko Yamada and Mihoko Higuchi.

 Matsuike competed at the Japan Novice Championships twice, finishing 14th in 2016–17 and 11th in 2017–18.
 She moved up to juniors the following year, finishing eighth at the 2018–19 Japan Junior Championships.